ThreeSixtyGiving/standard/documentation/about/governance.md

 ### Governance

-360Giving is the steward of the 360Giving Data Standard.
+Funders Together is the steward of the 360Giving Data Standard.
 Our CEO is responsible for its day-to-day management, supported by a Product Manager and an external specialist technical team, [Open Data Services Coop](https://opendataservices.coop/).

-The 360Giving Board of Trustees are responsible for setting the strategy of the charity and Standard, and both the Board and CEO are supported in the maintenance and development of the Standard by the 360Giving Data Standard Stewardship Committee.
+The Funders Together Board of Trustees are responsible for setting the strategy of the charity and Standard, and both the Board and CEO are supported in the maintenance and development of the Standard by the 360Giving Data Standard Stewardship Committee.

 #### The Stewardship Committee

 It is the Stewardship Committee’s role to oversee and account for the appropriate and timely maintenance of the Standard, including what upgrades are required and the process for making them.

 The Committee meets two to four times a year to discuss the Standard schema, look at how it is being used and consider any proposed changes or upgrades.
-This is a voluntary committee with representatives from 360Giving staff and Board, grantmakers, users of 360Giving data and open data and standards experts, with an independent Chair.
+This is a voluntary committee with representatives from Funders Together staff and Board, grantmakers, users of 360Giving data and open data and standards experts, with an independent Chair.

-Secretarial support is provided to the Committee by 360Giving.
-The Committee is responsible for recommending formal upgrades of the Standard to the CEO and Board of 360Giving and ensuring the governance and revision process has been properly carried out.
+Secretarial support is provided to the Committee by Funders Together.
+The Committee is responsible for recommending formal upgrades of the Standard to the CEO and Board of Funders Together and ensuring the governance and revision process has been properly carried out.

 For further details see the [current membership of the Stewardship Committee](https://www.360giving.org/about/data-standard/) and the [Terms of Reference](../../about/sc-tor).
 To contact the Stewardship Committee please email <standard@threesixtygiving.org>.